kmanninen/mito_quickstart/readme.md

 # mito_quickstart
-Use this configuration to quickly load a [Mito](https://www.trymito.io) spreadsheet in Jupyter.
+Use this configuration to quickly spin up an instance of [Mito](https://www.trymito.io) and Jupyter on a Docker container.

 ![First Mito Sheet](FirstMitoSheet.png)